shyamdhage000/E-Commerce-App/README.md

 # ECommerce/Task 2

+## I have used Angular  for development  of this task.

 ## I have used fake store API(Application Program Interface) to get the products data.

 1. First Clone the project.